pvgenuchten/pyGeoDataCrawler/README.md

 The tool looks for existing metadata using common conventions, else it will try to generate the metadata using GDAL/OGR to retrieve details about files.
 Current backend is SQLite.

-For metadata imports the tool wil use [bridge-metadata](https://github.com/pvgenuchten/bridge-metadata), which supports a wide range of metadata formats.
+For metadata imports the tool wil use [owslib](https://github.com/geopython/owslib) or [pygeometa](https://github.com/geopython/pygeometa), which supports a some metadata formats.

 Usage (index files recursively from a file folder)